ednolan/task/docs/P3552-task.md

 on that scheduler all along.
 However, not rescheduling the work means that the stack isn't unwound.

-Since `lazy` uses scheduler affinity by default, stack overflow shouldn't be a problem and there is no separate provision required to combat stack overflow.
+Since `task` uses scheduler affinity by default, stack overflow shouldn't be a problem and there is no separate provision required to combat stack overflow.
 If the implementation chooses to avoid rescheduling work it will need to make sure that doing so doesn't